Research Policy Analysis and Coordination

 a.
 Records Retention

-In accordance with the provisions under current HHS regulations, the University keeps and maintains systems of records and documentation (i.e., minutes, correspondence, approved consent documents, et al) of IRB activities.
-IRB records relative to research funded by Federal agencies or regulated by FDA are generally required to be retained for at least 3 years after completion of the research.
+The University keeps and maintains systems of records and documentation (i.e., minutes, correspondence, approved consent documents, et al) of IRB activities.
+IRB records relative to research funded by Federal agencies or regulated by FDA are generally required to be retained for at least 10 years after completion of the research, unless otherwise specified in the award agreement.
+However, records relating to VA research are considered Federal Records and are currently considered unscheduled Federal Records.
+As unscheduled records, the original format of the record must be retained as the official recordkeeping copy until a proposed record retention and disposition schedule is submitted for review, appraisal, and approval by the National Archives and Record Administration (NARA).

 b.
 Inspection and Copying